scipp/scipp/doc/design.md

 ### <a name="implementation-milestones"></a>Milestones

+*To do:
-*To do: This needs a lot of work.
-It is quite unclear what belongs to which milestone, the idea is the have something more usable at every step.*
+This needs a lot of work.
+It is quite unclear what belongs to which milestone, the idea is the have something more usable at every step.
+Also, do we have any ideas that can ultimately avoid a hard and risky "drop all the old stuff" step?
+*

 ##### Milestone 1